|Union Labor Health Foundation's Angel Fund provides small grants to meet immediate health needs of individuals.

 - Medically related examinations, procedures and equipment

-- Eye exams and eyeglasses ($130 maximum, requires a copy of the perscription if exam has been completed)
+- Eyeglasses ($130 maximum, requires a copy of the perscription if exam has been completed)

 - Medically related travel ($200 maximum) (non-emergency requires a form completed by a physician)